mjpieters/RummikubConsole/README.md

 A Rummikub solver console supporting multiple games and persistence, written in Python.

+![screenshot of a macOS terminal window with a Rummikub Console session in progress][screenshot]

 The algorithm used builds on the approach described by D. Den Hertog, P. B. Hulshof (2006), "Solving Rummikub Problems by Integer Linear Programming", *The Computer Journal, 49(6)*, 665-669 ([DOI 10.1093/comjnl/bxl033](https://doi.org/10.1093/comjnl/bxl033)).

 ## Features